Elliott, Northern Territory

-Elliott is a town in Northern Territory of Australia.
+Elliott (Jingili: Kulumindini) is a town in Northern Territory of Australia.
 It is almost halfway between Darwin and Alice Springs on the Stuart Highway.
 The town is in the Yapurkulangu ward of the Barkly Region.
-At the 2016 census, Elliott had a population of 339.
+At the 2021 census, Elliott had a population of 287.

 History

 The area is the home of the Jingili people and the traditional name of the town is Kulumindini.
 The town began at the site of Number 8 Bore on Newcastle Waters Station as an Australian Army camp during World War II.
 It is named after Army Captain R.D (Snow) Elliott MBE.

 Geography

-Elliott is on the edge of the Newcastle Waters Station and is 23 km from Newcastle Waters, a town near the station homestead and at the junction of three important stockroutes.
+Elliott is on the edge of the Newcastle Waters Station and is 23 km from Newcastle Waters, a town near the station homestead and at the junction of three important stock routes.
 It lies close to the seasonal Lake Woods and is located within the federal division of Lingiari, the territory electoral division of Barkly and the local government area of the Barkly Region.